jbsneto-ppgsc-ufrn/transmut-spark/README.md

 	* **Default:** `[ "ALL" ]`
 	* **Example:** `mutation-operators: [ "DTI", "ATR", "JTR" ]`
 * `equivalent-mutants`
 	* **Description:** list of equivalent mutants IDs.
 This list must be updated after a first run of the tool and an analysis of the survived mutants if they are identified as equivalent.
-If the list of programs, original program codes and/or list of mutation operators are not changed, different executions of TRANSMUT-Spark will always generate the same mutants and with the same IDs.
+If the list of programs, original program codes, list of mutation operators, enable reduction flag and/or list of reduction rules are not changed, different executions of TRANSMUT-Spark will always generate the same mutants and with the same IDs.
 Mutants in this list are not executed in the tests and are marked as equivalent in the reports.
 	* **Mandatory:** No
 	* **Default:** ` [] `
 	* **Example:** `equivalent-mutants: [ 3, 5, 6 ]`
-	* **Warning:** if the list of programs, original program codes and/or list of mutation operators are changed after a run, the generated mutants and IDs may differ from those generated in the previous run in a new run.
+	* **Warning:** if the list of programs, original program codes, list of mutation operators, enable reduction flag and/or list of reduction rules are changed after a run, the generated mutants and IDs may differ from those generated in the previous run in a new run.
 * `test-only`
 	* **Description:** list of test classes to be executed.
 If the list is empty, all tests of the project are executed.
 The full name of the test classes must be entered (package + class name).
 	* **Mandatory:** No
 	* **Default:** ` [] `
 	* **Example:** `test-only: [ "examples.WordCountTest" ]`
 	* **Warning:** run all tests of the project (in case of `test-only` is empty) can be a slow process on big projects or projects with many other tests that are not related with the programs to be mutated.
 In this case, specifying the test classes to be executed is recommended to speed up the process.
+* `enable-reduction`
+	* **Description:** flag (Boolean value) indicating whether the mutant reduction module will be executed or not.
+	* **Mandatory:** No
+	* **Default:** ` true `
+	* **Example:** `enable-reduction: false`
+	* **Warning:** The reduction module will only be executed if the flag is true.
+In addition, if the `transmutAlive` command is executed, the value of `enable-reduction` must be the same as the previous execution.
+* `reduction-rules`
+	* **Description:** list of reduction rules to be applied by the mutants reduction module.
+Only the reduction rules in the list are applied by the module.
+	* **Mandatory:** No
+	* **Default:** `[ "ALL" ]`
+	* **Example:** `reduction-rules: [ "UTDE", "DTIE" ]`
+	* **Warning:** These reduction rules will be applied only if `enable-reduction: true`.
+* `force-execution`
+	* **Description:** list of mutants IDs that were removed by the reduction module in a previous run that you want to force execution.
+This list must be updated after a first run of the tool and an analysis of the removed mutants if they are identified as relevants.
+If the list of programs, original program codes, list of mutation operators, enable reduction flag and/or list of reduction rules are not changed, different executions of TRANSMUT-Spark will always generate the same mutants and with the same IDs (including the removed mutants).
+Mutants in this list leave the list of removed mutants and are forced to run.
+	* **Mandatory:** No
+	* **Default:** ` [] `
+	* **Example:** `force-execution: [ 3, 5, 6 ]`
+	* **Warning:** if the list of programs, original program codes, list of mutation operators, enable reduction flag and/or reduction rules are changed after a run, the generated mutants and IDs may differ from those generated in the previous run in a new run.
+The removed mutants in this list are only forced to execute with the `transmutAlive` command.
 * `src-dir`
 	* **Description:** The directory containing the sources of the programs to be mutated.
 	* **Mandatory:** No